-Table 3-14.
+Table 3-16.
 Setpoint Menu Parameters

-Parameter Choices Description PRESTAB 0 0 -65535 Preact stabilization time-out.
-For setpoints with PREACT set to LEARN, specifies the time, in 0.1-second intervals, to wait for standstill before adjusting the PREACT value.
-PCOUNT 1 1-65535 Preact learn interval.
-For setpoints with PREACT set to LEARN, specifies the number of batches after which the preact value is recalculated.
-The default value, 1, recalculates the preact value after every batch cycle.
-RELNUM 1 1-20 For %REL setpoints, specifies the number of the relative setpoint.
-The target weight for this setpoint is the percentage (specified on the VALUE parameter of the %REL setpoint) of the target value of the relative setpoint BATSEQ OFF ON Specifies whether the setpoint is used as a batch (ON) or continuous (OFF) setpoint.
-CLRACM OFF ON Specify ON to clear the accumulator when the setpoint is satisfied CLRTAR OFF ON Specify ON to clear the tare when the setpoint is satisfied PSHACM OFF ON ONQUIE Specify ON to update the accumulator and perform a print operation when the setpoint is satisfied (uses the accumulator print format).
-Specify ONQUIE to update the accumulator without printing.
-PSHPRT OFF ON WAITSS Specify ON to perform a print operation when the setpoint is satisfied; specify WAITSS to wait for standstill after setpoint is satisfied before printing.
-Uses the setpoint print format.
-For AUTJOG setpoints, it will print only once the previous setpoint is satisfied.
-Instead of printing the setpoint print format, it will print the GROSS or NET print format (depends on the type of the previous setpoint).
-PSHTAR OFF ON Specify ON to perform an acquire tare operation when the setpoint is satisfied.
-PSHTAR acquires the tare regardless of the value specified for the REGULA parameter in the FEATUR menu, and regardless of the stability.
-Note are pe Rxxx and PSHxxx parameters are set on, the actions specified by those parameters lowing order when the setpoint is satisfied: 1) clear accumulator; 2) clear tare; 3) couire tare.
-ACCESS ON OFF Specifies the access allowed to setpoint parameters shown in the user menu.
-ON: Values can be displayed and changed OFF: Values can be displayed but not changed NAME SLOT 6ALPHA NONE A six character alphanumeric name for the setpoint.
-Lists all available digital I/O slots.
-SLOT 0 SLOT 1 SLOT 0 - onboard DIO SLOTT SLOT 1 - Option card (if installed) A slot will only appear if one or more of its individual bits are configured as an output.
-DIGOUT BIT 1-4 Lists all digital output bits available for the specified SLOT.
-This parameter is used to specify the digital output bit associated with this setpoint.
-Use the DIGITAL I/O menu to assign bit function to OUTPUT.
-For continuous setpoints, the digital output becomes active (low) when the condition is met; for batch setpoints, the digital output is active until the setpoint condition is met.
-SENSE NORMAL INVERT Specifies whether the state of the digital output associated with this setpoint is inverted when the setpoint is satisfied.
-BRANCH 0 0-20 Specifies the setpoint number to which the batch sequence is to branch if the current setpoint is not satisfied upon initial evaluation.
-The special value zero indicates that no branch is taken.
-Table 3-14 Setpoint Menu Parameters
+Parameter Choices Description PSHACM OFF ON ONQUIE Specify ON to update the accumulator and perform a print operation when the setpoint is satisfied (uses the accumulator print format); specify ONQUIE to update the accumulator without printing PSHPRT OFF ON WAITS Specify ON to perform a print operation when the setpoint is satisfied; specify WAITSS to wait for standstill after setpoint is satisfied before printing; uses the setpoint print format; for AUTJOG setpoints, it will print only once the previous setpoint is satisfied; instead of printing setpoint print format, it will print GROSS or NET print format (depends on the type of previous setpoint) PSHTAR OFF ON Specify ON to perform an acquire tare operation when the setpoint is satisfied; PSHTAR acquires the tare regardless of the value specified for the REGULA parameter in the FEATUR menu, and regardless of the stability ACCESS ON OFF Specifies the access allowed to setpoint parameters shown in the user menu; ON: values can be displayed and changed; OFF: Values can be displayed but not changed NAME 6ALPHA A six character alphanumeric name for the setpoint SLOT NONE SLOT 0 SLOT 1 Lists all available digital I/O slots; SLOT 0 - onboard DIO; SLOT 1 - option card (if installed); a slot will only appear if one or more of its individual bits are configured as an output DIGOUT BIT 1-BITx Lists all digital output bits available for the specified SLOT; this parameter is used to specify the digital output bit associated with this setpoint; use the DIGITAL I/O menu Section 3.2.16 on page 67 to assign OUTPUT as the function for the bit associated with this setpoint; for continuous setpoints, the digital output becomes active (low) when the condition is met; for batch setpoints, the digital output is active until the setpoint condition is met SENSE NORMAL INVERT Specifies whether the state of the digital output associated with this setpoint is inverted when the setpoint is satisfied BRANCH 0 0-20 Specifies the setpoint number to which the batch sequence is to branch if the current setpoint is not satisfied upon initial evaluation; the special value zero indicates that no branch is taken START 1 1-20 Specifies the starting setpoint number; do not specify the number of the TIMER or CONCUR setpoint itself; the TIMER or CONCUR setpoint begins when the starting setpoint begins END 1 1-20 Specifies the ending setpoint number; do not specify the number of the TIMER or CONCUR setpoint itself; the TIMER or CONCUR setpoint stops when the ending setpoint begins

-Table 3-14.
-Setpoint Menu Parameters
+Table 3-16.
+Setpoint Menu Parameters (Continued)